 Please click here for the Academic Health Center timeline.

-John Kersey received his MD from the University of Minnesota in 1964, and completed residencies in Pathology and Pediatrics at the University of Minnesota.
+John Kersey received his M.D. from the University of Minnesota in 1964 and completed residencies in pathology and pediatrics at the University.
 He subsequently joined the faculty of the Medical School in the Departments of Laboratory Medicine, Pathology, and Pediatrics.
-From 1974 to 1995, Kersey was the director of the Bone Marrow Transplantation Center, and the founding Director of the University of Minnesota Cancer Center from 1991 until 2007.
+From 1974 to 1995, Kersey was the director of the Bone Marrow Transplantation Center, and the founding director of the University of Minnesota Cancer Center from 1991, a position he held until 2007.

-Elmer Learn received his BS in 1950, his MS in 1951, and his Ph.D. in agricultural economics in 1957 from Pennsylvania State University.
-Learn served on the faculty of the University of Minnesota's Department of Agricultural Economics from 1956 until 1969.
+Elmer Learn served on the faculty of the University of Minnesota's Department of Agricultural Economics from 1956 until 1969.
 In October 1964, President O. Meredith Wilson appointed Dr. Learn to chair the Committee for the Study of Physical Facilities for the Health Sciences.
 In this role, and as executive assistant to the President, Dr. Learn played a key role in the reorganization of the health sciences and the creation of the Academic Health Center.

-Paul Quie received his MD from Yale Medical School in 1953, and completed his residency in Pediatrics at the University of Minnesota University Hospitals.
+Paul Quie completed his residency in pediatrics at the University of Minnesota Hospital.
 He has been a member of the faculty of the Department of Pediatrics since 1958.
 From 1979 until 1984, Dr. Quie was Chief of Staff at the University Hospitals and Clinics, and in 1985 he was the first director of the University's Biomedical Ethics Center.